 For energetic eco-tourists who are happier on two wheels than four, bicycles can be hired in town.
 Roads outside (and sometimes inside) town are a little rough in places, but the countryside is even more beautiful if you can easily stop and stare.

-For eco-tourists, Boeng Peae Wildlife Sanctuary is a daytrip away, with the larger Kulen Promtep Wildlife Sanctuary needing two days.
-The sanctuaries, two of Cambodia's 23 protected wildlife areas, are rarely visited.
-Bird-watching is a favorite, but even tigers as well as other species can be spotted with a little patience.
-Find more information about Siem Reap and hotels in the area: Siem Reap hotels
+For eco-tourists, Boeng Peae Wildlife Sanctuary is a daytrip away.
+The larger Kulen Promtep Wildlife Sanctuary will demand two days.
+The sanctuaries - two of Cambodia's 23 protected wildlife areas - are rarely visited.
+Bird-watching is a favorite, but even tigers as well as other wild species can be spotted with a little patience.